RaynerSec/easysploit-termux/README.md

-# EasySploit Modified By rc-chuah
+# EasySploit Modified By RaynerSec
 EasySploit v4.2 (Termux) - Metasploit automation (EASIER and FASTER than EVER)

 # Disclaimer: